tutumcloud/api-docs/source/includes/tags.md

 Parameter | Description
 --------- | -----------
 resource | Type of the target resource.
-Possible values: `nodecluster`, `node`, `service`. uuid | A unique identifier for the resource generated automatically on creation.
+Possible values: `nodecluster`, `node`, `service` uuid | A unique identifier for the resource generated automatically on creation name | The name of the tag to delete